latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Government Emergency Food Assistance Program (TEFAP).
+How to get help from the Emergency Food Assistance Program (TEFAP).

+TEFAP was created and is ultimately paid for by the federal government, but local non-profits administer the service and distribute the food boxes.
+Note it is a supplementary program and it was never intended to provide for 100% of a family’s food needs.
 The amount of support from TEFAP is limited.
 It can provide qualified individuals, including seniors and disabled, with free emergency food, commodities and nutrition assistance at no cost to participants.
 All rules and regulations are established by your state.

 Then there is yet another level of participation in The Emergency Food Assistance Program.
 What happens is that those food banks as well as non-profit agencies that receive the USDA government aid will then proceed to subcontract with other organizations.
 Some of these subcontractors can include soup kitchens, hunger relief centers or other food centers, such as even neighborhood churches or charities.
 So the program is really run at the local neighborhood level.